Corvallis, Oregon: Religion

 In 1903, Franz Edmund Creffield, commonly known as Edmund Creffield (circa 1870–1906), a German-American religious leader who called himself Joshua, founded a movement in Corvallis which became known locally as the "Holy Rollers".
+He referred to himself as the second coming of Jesus.

 Corvallis lies in the middle of the Unchurched Belt.
 A 2003 study, released once every 10 years, listed Benton County (of which Corvallis makes up the majority of the population) as the least religious county per capita in the United States.
 Only one in four people indicated that they were affiliated with one of the 149 religious groups the study identified.
 The study indicated that some of the disparity, however, may be attributed to the popularity of less common religions (ones not included as an option in the study) in the Pacific Northwest.

 Economy

 The campus of Oregon State University, which is the major local employer, is located near the edge of the main downtown area.

 Other major employers include Samaritan Health Services, SIGA Technologies, Evanite Fiber, ONAMI, and HP Inc., which has a large printing research and development operation in the northeast area of town.
 Because of this relative concentration of employment and the need for diversity, the city launched a website to attract creative industry to the region by branding it with the slogan "Yes Corvallis".

 The National Clonal Germplasm Repository at Corvallis is a gene bank of the United States Department of Agriculture Agricultural Research Service.
 The gene bank preserves temperate fruit, nut, and agronomic crops from around the world.

 Corvallis was ranked number 48 on the 100 best places in the US to live and launch a business by Fortune Small Business 2008.
 This places Corvallis as the second-best place in Oregon to launch a business, after Portland (number 6).
 Bend (number 87) and Eugene (number 96) were other Oregon localities ranked in the top 100.